vuw-research-computing/raapoi-docs/docs/running_jobs.md

     You could playaround with _flags_ for the _srun_ command, e.g., `srun --cpus-per-task=2 --mem=4G --time=0-00:10:00 --pty bash`.

-!!! warning "Why can't I run programs directly on the login node?"

-    _Rāpoi_ _login_ is a shared resource and running programs directly on the login node puts unnecessary strain.
-    The recommended method is to use `srun` or `sbatch`.
-Please request an interactive session to work on the cluster, e.g., writing programs, debugging, or even data transfer.

 _**b) To run a small quick program**_